skythelimitdt/myprojects/README.md

 - **Web Scraping for Mars News:** Used Splinter and Beautiful Soup to extract article titles and preview text from the Mars news website, storing the data in a structured format.
 - **Scraping and Analyzing Mars Weather Data:** Collected temperature and atmospheric pressure data from a Mars weather site, structured it into a Pandas DataFrame, and conducted analysis to identify climate trends on Mars.
 - **Data Visualization & Insights:** Explored seasonal variations on Mars, identified the coldest/warmest months, examined atmospheric pressure trends, and estimated the length of a Martian year in Earth days.

+## 💡 My Approach to Work and Life
+I don't just analyze data; I apply lessons learned from both experience and wisdom to create impactful, thoughtful results.
+Here's how I live by The Four Agreements:  <br>
+**`→ 1.
+Be Impeccable with Your Word`**
+I lead with clarity and transparency, whether it’s crafting SQL queries, explaining machine learning models, or simply communicating with teammates.
+My words are tools for inspiring trust and delivering value!
+**`→ 2.
+Don’t Take Anything Personally`**
+In data, there’s no room for ego.
+Whether I’m troubleshooting a model’s performance or handling constructive feedback, I stay objective and focused.
+The data speaks for itself, and I listen to it with an open mind.
+**`→ 3.
+Don’t Make Assumptions`**
+I know the power of asking the right questions.
+Rather than assume, I dig deep into data, ask stakeholders for clarity, and ensure that I understand all the facts before jumping to conclusions.
+That’s how I uncover the true story behind the numbers.
+**`→ 4.
+Always Do Your Best`**
+Whether it’s optimizing a machine learning model or refining a marketing campaign, I give my all.
+I strive for continuous improvement, learning from each experience to become better at what I do and deliver results that matter.